F-Stack/f-stack/dpdk/doc/guides/platform/dpaa2.rst

 Steps To Setup Platform
 -----------------------

-There are four main pre-requisities for executing DPAA2 PMD on a DPAA2 compatible board:
+There are four main pre-requisites for executing DPAA2 PMD on a DPAA2 compatible board:

 1. **ARM 64 Tool Chain**